• Quicklinks

 You can find all details about deadlines and your next steps on the general Paderborn University Application Information websites.

-International applicants can find all relevant information on the pages of the International Office and on this page under "Contact - Application and Enrollment of international students".
+International applicants can find all relevant information on the pages of the International Office and on this page under "Contact - Application and Enrolment of international students".

 Please check the admission requirements in advance and also consult our departmental website.